ubyssey/dispatch/README.md

 ## Installation

-If using Mac OSX, run this beforehand
+_If using Mac OSX, run this beforehand:_

 ```
 brew install libjpeg lzlib